 Truth: Motorized RVs vary greatly in fuel economy.
 But here are some averages:

 On average, Class B RVs get the best gas mileage.
-By becoming a Good Sam member, you can also enjoy fuel discounts at Pilot Flying J gas stations throughout the US and Canada.
+And by becoming a Good Sam member, you can also enjoy fuel discounts at Pilot Flying J gas stations throughout the US and Canada.

 Myth 61: Portable Generators are Bad for the Environment